 "Even though David made my life hard, I always felt that I could hit the pole because everything was going in the right direction".

-Already on Friday, Hakkinen realized that his MP4/15 was in great shape here and on Saturday he had confirmation:
+Already on Friday, Hakkinen realised that his MP4/15 was in great shape here and on Saturday he had confirmation:

 "The car was perfect.
-I could have even turned faster, between turn six and seven I lost three-four tenths, but I did not want to take excessive risks in that area".
+I could have even turned faster, between turns six and seven I lost three-four tenths, but I did not want to take excessive risks in that area".

-Usually cautious with the predictions for Sunday, to those who ask him if he was ready to hit the first success of the season, Hakkinen responds with an eloquent yes, explaining his optimism:
+Usually cautious with the predictions for Sunday, to those who ask him if he is ready to hit the first success of the season, Hakkinen responds with an eloquent yes, explaining his optimism:

-An optimism that fades only when he raised his eyes to the sky, watching those clouds that dropped an annoying drizzle:
+An optimism that fades only when he raises his eyes to the sky, watching those clouds that drop an annoying drizzle:

 "At the end of the session, like everyone else, I wanted to test the conditions of the slimy asphalt and I had to change my mind about what I had said twenty-four hours before: the car did not behave as I expected.
 The adjustments do not satisfy me, and if we were to find a solution in case of rain we might even end up back".

-Maybe he and Coulthard could work something out so they don’t get in the way, at least in case of bad weather:
+Maybe he and Coulthard could work something out so they do not get in the way, at least in case of bad weather: